Help – I’ve got a normal cat and I don’t know how to feed it!

 Dried food is not the demon it is made out to be – and the internal research of the ‘premium brand’ companies means it CAN be fed, as the sole diet, for at least 85% of cats.
 The only problem is hyper-palatability (a bit high for SOME cats so THEY will overeat it and get fat).
 Even at face value, if 40% of cats are overweight (and I would dispute the significance and the %), that means 60% are just fine.
 Of the many versions available, your cat will usually tell you which one they pre-FUR given a choice.
 Just check that the FURst ingredient is a real animal (unless you are going the vegan option of course!) and not a plant or by-product, and that it is a ‘complete and balanced diet’, not just a ‘supplement’.

 For ‘feline oral entertainment’ nothing beats fresh meat chunks (any meat, and even fish).
 The problems that crop up are calcium balance (in young cats), allergies (in about 30% of cats), messiness (for many owners) and parasitic (toxoplasma, tapeworms) / bacterial contamination / toxins (most cats can contain the problems of salmonella and won’t eat food that is off, but it is possible to have problems from fresh meat).
 Meat treated with preservatives (most ‘pet’ packets, and chicken or beef that is minced) can cause a taurine deficiency, especially if large amounts of highly preserved meat is fed without any other foodstuffs.
 Freezing is not always the answer (although that does kill off toxoplasma).
 In fact, feeding frozen, or ground up rabbit or boiled meat has the same problem (taurine is a tricky amino acid that is easily lost in processing including grinding, and is something that cats need a lot of).
 Feed it if you want to, be aware of the problems, check out the BARF and RAW concepts to balance it.
-And be aware that it is the area of most recalls -
+And be aware that it is the cause of most pet food recalls.

 Tinned (same for food in pouches or sachets) food – again, too many to mention, the best advice I’ve heard is make sure the product inside resemble the animal it is meant to be – not blended up.
 Can be addictive (apparently the ‘agar gel’ is the tasty bit) and be aware that vomiting can be due to allergies to the ‘unmentioned’ ingredients (no, it not required to list all the ingredients, and DNA tests have shown there are LOTS of things in tinned cat food that are not on the label).